Vansh0t/BlazorAdmin/README.md

 ```C#
 <Router AppAssembly="@typeof(App).Assembly" AdditionalAssemblies = "new [] {typeof(BlazorAdmin.Pages.AdminIndex).Assembly}">
 ```
 4. Apply ``[AdminVisible]`` attribute to a model class and at least one of its properties.
-Properties marked with the attribute will be visible on the entities list as column.
+Properties marked with this attribute will be visible on the entity list as column.
 ```C#
 using BlazorAdmin.Annotations;
     [AdminVisible]